Skip to content

 Plugin (Claude Code)

 @sightmap/plugin is the Claude Code plugin for Sightmap.
-It composes the MCP server with three advisory hooks that nudge the agent toward typed curation tools and validate every .sightmap/ mutation as it happens.
+It composes the MCP server with six slash commands for common curation tasks, two subagents that do the work, and four advisory hooks that validate every .sightmap/ mutation as it happens.

 The plugin doesn’t replace the MCP server — it leans on it.
 Run both together and Claude Code curates your sightmap with type safety, cascade tracking, and a tight feedback loop on every edit.